Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 With so many daily fantasy sports (DFS) sites available now, it can be hard to pick the best one for you.
-While there is no limit to the number of sites you can use, you want to make sure you choose one that is safe and fair.

-9 Best DFS Sites – In-Depth Reviews
+8 Best DFS Sites & Apps – In-Depth Reviews

-Our ratings are based on sign-up bonus value, types of contests, sport availability, payout amount, promotions, user interface, deposits & withdrawals, and customer reviews.
+Our ratings are based on sign-up bonus value, types of contests, sport availability, payout amount, promotions, user interface, deposits/withdrawals, and customer reviews.

 Check out the full reviews of each DFS app linked in its section to learn more.